univention/univention-corporate-server/doc/manual/index.rst

 by numerous technology partners for the integration of their products in the LDAP directory service and the |UCSUMS| for example.

-Further information can be found in :ref:`domain-listenernotifier`.
+Further information can be found in :ref:`domain-listener-notifier`.

 .. _introduction-further-documentation: